SakshiRai255/Bussiness-Landing-Page/Readme.md

-## This is my twelfth landing page created for learning front end designing using HTML and CSS.
+## This is a landing page created for learning front end designing using HTML and CSS.

 ##  This landing page is responsive.